ERElli/Hyde/Architecture/Classes/Entity/powerUpDescription.md

 The "powerUp" class defines those usable items that modify the player's stats directly.
-This includes their health, shields, speed, mass, etc.
+This includes their health, speed, mass, jump height, etc.
 It does not define any new methods, but implements the modifyAttribute method from the "usable" interface by calling the modifyStat method in the "player" class